dv-chain/dv-chain/source/index.md

 }
 ```

-This endpoint retrieves all trades.
+This endpoint retrieves all trades and orders

 ### HTTP Request